Few bands have forged a legacy comparable to that of AC/DC.

 Thanks to the genius of Angus and Malcolm Young, AC/DC have retained their status as mainstream radio staples, and it’s rare that you could ever go a day listening to an FM station without hearing ‘Highway To Hell’ or ‘Back In Black’ at least once.

-While the band have got hits galore – and to be fair, some absolute stinkers to boot – there does exist a hidden treasure trove of AC/DC tracks that show the band at their best, yet have never garnered much attention in the public domain, and it’s these tracks that we’re striving to reveal today.
+Besides the hits like “Thunderstruck”, “Highway to Hell” and more, there does exist a hidden treasure trove of AC/DC tracks that show the band at their best, yet have never garnered much attention in the public domain, and it’s these tracks that we’re striving to reveal today.

 With the band’s 18th studio album PWR/UP arriving tomorrow, we’re putting on our school uniforms and duck-walking through the annals of AC/DC’s discography to check out some of the band’s most underrated or under appreciated cuts, showcasing a different side to the Aussie rock behemoth that is AC/DC.